Phone: (848) 932-2643

 Editor, American Ethnologist, July 2011-2015.

-NEW BOOK.
+RECENT BOOK.
 No Billionaire Left Behind: Satirical Activism in America.
 Stanford University Press, 2013.

-NEW DOCUMENTARY, No Billionaire Left Behind (28 minutes), available free on Vimeo.
+RECENT DOCUMENTARY, No Billionaire Left Behind (28 minutes), available free on Vimeo.

 Angelique Haugerud's research specialties include political and economic anthropology, satirical activism, neoliberalism, social movements, politics of development, land tenure, and political ecology.
 During the past two decades she has conducted a half-dozen years of research in East and Central Africa.
 Recently, she has undertaken ethnographic research on the cultural politics of wealth and satirical activism in the United States.
 She is author of No Billionaire Left Behind: Satirical Activism in America (Stanford University Press, 2013) and The Culture of Politics in Modern Kenya (Cambridge University Press, 1995); co-editor (with Marc Edelman) of The Anthropology of Development and Globalization: From Classical Political Economy to Contemporary Neoliberalism (Oxford: Blackwell Publishers, 2005); and co-editor (with M. Priscilla Stone and Peter D. Little) of Commodities and Globalization: Anthropological Perspectives (Rowman and Littlefield, 2000).